insanelydeepak/cloverHDA/README.md

 ###  [Troubleshooting :](https://raw.githubusercontent.com/insanelydeepak/cloverHDA/master/TroubleShoot/Troubleshoot Reporting.md)
        After installing repair permissions and rebuild caches use an application of your choice and Restart Recommended to Use EasyKexPro
-       Restart , if still not getting sound devices then : please report with Requested files
+       Restart , if still not geting sound devices then : please report with Requested files